We are looking for the answer to the question - are saffron and marigold different flowers?

 The differences between saffron and marigold are obvious: plants have varying degrees of influence on the human body and are not completely interchangeable.
 But if it is impossible to use saffron as a food coloring and flavoring or with the purpose of therapeutic effect on individual organs and systems, marigolds can be used, since they have similar qualities independently of each other.

-Watch the video: How to Grow Marigolds from Seed A Complete Step by Step Guide (May 2024).
+Watch the video: How to Grow Marigolds from Seed A Complete Step by Step Guide (December 2024).

 Leave Your Comment